 In the Fall of 2009, over one hundred displaced indigenous community members occupied the offices of the United Nations, located in San Cristóbal de las Casa, Chiapas, Mexico.
 The offices were taken over in the hope of gaining international attention from humanitarian organizations.
 After a few months of the occupation, the United Nations simply decided to find another building and moved.

-A few months later, Mia Eva and myself, disillusioned with institutional art, wished to believe that art could be a radical form of communication, and soon moved into the building and began an experimental art space and an international artist residency of diverse practice.
-We began to invite artists, activists, cultural workers, inventors, gardeners, PhDs, jugglers, and educators to take part in creating an experiment in art and social change.
+A few months later, Mia Eva Rollow and Caleb Duarte, disillusioned with institutional art, wished to believe that art was a radical form of communication, and soon moved into the building and began an experimental art space and an international artist residency of diverse practice.
+They began to invite artists, activists, cultural workers, inventors, gardeners, PhDs, jugglers, and educators to take part in creating an experiment in art and social change.
 This group of artists, disenchanted by the continuing linear path of art history, came to EDELO (En Donde Era la ONU / Where the United Nations Used to BE) in favor of art as a vehicle for possible transformation.